TSX Venture Exchange Stock Maintenance Bulletins | 09.10.19 | finanzen.at

 TSX Venture Tier 2 Company

-TSX Venture Exchange has accepted for filing documentation with respect to a Non-Brokered Private Placement closed September 05, 2019:
+TSX Venture Exchange has accepted for filing documentation with respect to a Non-Brokered Private Placement announced September 23, 2019:

 Number of Placees: